mdarfler/cs1/modules/03-logic/_posts/2018-03-04-boolean-variables.md

 ## Assignment
 Here is some [starter code](https://editor.p5js.org/mdarfler/sketches/BJRCmWoP7) based on the Shiffman's video.
 Your assignment is to refactor the code in a number of always
 - Create a JavaScript object `myrect` that contains information about the rectangles size and position.
+- Use the variable `over` to evaluate if the mouse is over the square.
+Use this variable in the appropriate  `if` statements instead of hardcoding the relational logic.
 - Pick a `rectMode()` other than `CENTER` to put in `setup()`.
 - Rewrite the code so that instead of hardcoded values in `draw()` you use variables from the `myrect()` object.
 You'll have to use dot notation in order to do so. e.g. `myrect.x`